PITB To Render Citizen Contact Services To TEVTA - UrduPoint

 PITB To Render Citizen Contact Services To TEVTA

-Punjab Information Technology Board (PITB) and Technical Education & Vocational Training Authority (TEVTA) has signed a contract to upgrade TEVTA’s customer services through PITB’s Citizen Contact Center (CCC)
+Punjab Information Technology Board (PITB) and Technical Education & Vocational Training Authority (TEVTA) on Wednesday signed a contract to upgrade TEVTA's customer services through PITB's Citizen Contact Center (CCC)

+LAHORE, (UrduPoint / Pakistan Point News - 26th May, 2021 ) :Punjab Information Technology Board (PITB) and Technical education & Vocational Training Authority (TEVTA) on Wednesday signed a contract to upgrade TEVTA's customer services through PITB's Citizen Contact Center (CCC).

 According to the contract, CCC would render 9AM to 5PM services to general public to address their queries, complaints and suggestions related to TEVTA.